 European Diploma in Intensive Care Medicine (EDIC)

 The European Diploma in Intensive Care Medicine (EDIC) seeks to standardise education and training of quality intensive care across Europe and beyond.
 EDIC exams are meticulously developed and continuously updated to create standard exit exams, which accurately reflect clearly defined assessment goals and address the necessary skills, attitude, competencies and knowledge required for intensive care practice.
 The awarding of a speciality exam in intensive care medicine is a key component of ESICM's education strategy, which aims to set a standard for entry into intensive care specialist practice in Europe.
 Many jurisdictions specify EDIC as a professional qualification in ICM and the increasing numbers sitting the exam also attests to its widening acceptance.
-Responsibility for the European Diploma in Intensive Care Medicine (EDIC) belongs with the Education and Training Committee and its Examinations Committee.
+Responsibility for the European Diploma in Intensive Care Medicine (EDIC) belongs with the Examinations Committee.

 How To Prepare Yourself For Your Examination